kker4m/free_gpt/README.md

 > pip install undetected_chromedriver selenium

 - Your device must have a chrome-based browser such as chromium or google chrome.
-- After knowing your chrome version by going to chrome://version url, you should download the chromedriver suitable for your version from [this](https://chromedriver.chromium.org/downloads "this") website and put it in the src folder.
+- After knowing your chrome version by going to <b>chrome://version url</b>, you should download the chromedriver suitable for your version from [this](https://chromedriver.chromium.org/downloads "this") website and put it in the src folder.

 ## Tips

-If you want to use my recommended user path method, do not forget to save your Profile Path somewhere via chrome://version.
+If you want to use my recommended user path method, do not forget to save your Profile Path somewhere via <b>chrome://version</b>.

 ------------